Indiana School Buildings — Asbestos Exposure

 School district maintenance employees worked year-round in facilities where routine repairs — cutting into walls, replacing ceiling tiles, servicing boilers — may have disturbed asbestos-containing materials reportedly installed during original construction.

-If You Worked at a Missouri School and Have Been Diagnosed
+If You Worked at an Indiana School and Have Been Diagnosed

-Missouri law currently gives asbestos claimants 5 years from diagnosis to file under Mo.
-Rev. Stat. § 516.120.
+Indiana law gives asbestos claimants 2 years from diagnosis to file a products-liability action under Ind.
+Code § 34-20-3-1.
 If you or a family member has received a diagnosis that may be related to asbestos exposure while working at a school building, time matters.
-More than 60 asbestos bankruptcy trust funds are available to Missouri claimants — each with its own separate documentation requirements that take months to prepare.
+More than 60 asbestos bankruptcy trust funds are available to Indiana claimants — each with its own separate documentation requirements that take months to prepare.

-Find your school district in the list above, review the documented asbestos exposure history, and contact a Missouri mesothelioma attorney before your deadline expires.
+Find your school district in the list above, review the documented asbestos exposure history, and contact an Indiana mesothelioma attorney before your deadline expires.

 Sponsored Attorney — Attorney Advertising